John Geesnell Yap: Early life and education

-Yap is married to Jane Censoria Cajes, a former Sangguniang Kabataan Bohol provincial president and national president.
+Yap is married to Jane Censoria Cajes, a former Sangguniang Kabataan Bohol provincial president and national president who is 13 years his junior.
 They have one daughter Janah Geesnell.

 Political career

-Yap's first stint in politics began when he was elected as city councilor of Tagbilaran City during the 2010 Elections.
+Yap's first stint in politics began when he was elected as city councilor of Tagbilaran City during the 2010 elections.

-In 2013, he ran for mayor and won against lawyer Agustinus Gonzaga of the Liberal and Dr Abraham N. Lim (UNA), the brother of then outgoing mayor, Dan Lim.
+In 2013, he ran for mayor and won against lawyer Agustinus Gonzaga of the Liberal Party and Dr. Abraham N. Lim (UNA), the brother of then outgoing mayor, Dan Lim.
 At the age of 35, he became the youngest city mayor of Tagbilaran.

-He ran again in 2016 election and won.
+He ran for reelection in 2016 and won.

-On May 13, 2019, Yap was reelected for 3rd consecutive term and won via landslide.
+On May 13, 2019, Yap was reelected for a 3rd consecutive term and won with a landslide.